Edward L. Beck: As a playwright

-Beck also wrote a play, Sweetened Water, which had a staged reading starring Vanessa Williams and Amy Brenneman at Playwrights Horizons theater in New York City in January 2015 and an Equity production in the summer of 2015 at Martha's Vineyard Playhouse in Vineyard Haven, Massachusetts.
+Sweetened Water, created by Beck staged reading starring Vanessa Williams and Amy Brenneman at Playwrights Horizons theater in New York City, January 2015, and an Equity production in the summer of 2015 at Martha's Vineyard Playhouse in Vineyard Haven, Massachusetts.

 Subsequent readings featured Laila Robins, Josh Lucas, Sean Cullen, Nathan Darrow, Tricia Paoluccio and Meghann Fahy.
+Father Edward Beck is currently (April 2026) developing another play, Ungodly Pursuit with multiple readings and a soon to be production.